Spring sale until March 31 For new clients only

 Cons

-• Limited to online programs only
+• Limited to online programs

-• Doesn’t delve into the reasons behind an employee’s attitude or behavior.
+• Doesn’t delve into the reasons behind an employee’s attitude or behavior

-a free trial of iSpring Learn.
-Beyond generating reports, iSpring Learn allows you to build courses, incorporate gamification into your eLearning, automate routine tasks, and much more.
+Discover the advantages of an LMS and its reporting capabilities firsthand by signing up for a free trial of iSpring Learn.
+Beyond generating reports, the iSpring Learn LMS allows you to build courses, incorporate gamification into your eLearning projects, automate routine tasks, and much more.

 When Is the Best Time to Evaluate Training?

-Before training is launched (formative)
+Before training launch (formative)

-After training is completed (summative)
+After training completion (summative)

 To Sum Up